apollographql/rust-best-practices/book/chapter_07.md

         let mut content = String::new();
         let Some(handle)=  self.handle.as_mut() else {
-            unreachable!("Safe to unwrao as state can only be reached when file is open");
+            unreachable!("Safe to unwrap as state can only be reached when file is open");
         };
         handle.read_to_string(&mut content)?;
         Ok(content)